edilio/RMQ_queue_remover/README.md

 RMQ_queue_remover
 =================

-A little python code to delete RabbitMQ queues
+A little python code to delete RabbitMQ queues using requests library